Soviet empire: Characteristics

-Formal and informal empire
+Formal or informal empire?

 Scholars discussing Soviet empire have discussed it as a formal empire or informal empire.
 In a more formal interpretation of "Soviet empire", this meant absolutism, resembling Lenin's description of the tsarist empire as a "prison of the peoples" except that this "prison of the peoples" had been actualized during Stalin's regime after Lenin's death.
 Thomas Winderl wrote "The USSR became in a certain sense more a prison-house of nations than the old Empire had ever been."

-Another view, especially of the non-Stalinist eras, sees the Soviet empire as constituting an "informal empire" over nominally sovereign states in the Warsaw Pact due to Soviet pressure and military presence.
+Another view sees the Soviet empire as constituting an "informal empire" over nominally sovereign states in the Warsaw Pact due to Soviet pressure and military presence.
 The Soviet informal empire depended on subsidies from Moscow.
 The informal empire in the wider Warsaw Pact also included linkages between Communist Parties.
 Some historians consider a more multinational-oriented Soviet Union emphasizing its socialist initiatives, such as Ian Bremmer, who describes a "matryoshka-nationalism" where a pan-Soviet nationalism included other nationalisms.
 Eric Hobsbawn argued that the Soviet Union had effectively designed nations by drawing borders.
 Dmitri Trenin wrote that by 1980, the Soviet Union had formed both a formal and informal empire.

 The informal empire would have included Soviet economic investments, military occupation, and covert action in Soviet-aligned countries.
 The studies of informal empire have included Soviet influence on East Germany and 1930s Xinjiang.
 From the 1919 Karakhan Manifesto to 1927, diplomats of the Soviet Union would promise to revoke concessions in China, but the Soviets secretly kept tsarist concessions such as the Chinese Eastern Railway, as well as consulates, barracks, and churches.
 After the Sino-Soviet conflict (1929), the Soviet Union regained the Russian Empire's concession of the Chinese Eastern Railway and held it until its return to China in 1952.